learningequality/kolibri-docs/docs/coach/reports_quizzes.rst

 ..
 To review past quizzes, use the filter to include only the *Inactive* ones.

 * **Progress** column presents the summary of learners that *started* |started| and *completed* |completed-small| each quiz.
-* :guilabel:`END QUIZ` button in the **Status** column indicates that the learners can still access the quiz and answer the questions, or the quiz has ended.
+* **Status** column indicates if the quiz is *opened* for learners and they can still answer the questions, or the quiz has *ended* and it is not visible anymore in the **Learn > Classes** view.

 .. figure:: /img/quizzes.*
   :alt:

 ..
 TO-DO (image)

 #.
-Use the :guilabel:`END QUIZ` button when you decide that the learners have had enough time to access the quiz and answer the questions.
+You can start and end the quiz from here, the same as in the **Plan > Quizzes** subtab.
+Use the :guilabel:`START QUIZ` to open it for learners, or the :guilabel:`END QUIZ` when you decide that the learners have had enough time to access the quiz and answer the questions.
 #.
 Click on the quiz title to view its list of resources.
 #.
 In the selected quiz **Report** sub-tab, you can see the list of learners, with columns for the *progress* and obtained *score*.
 #.
 Open the **Difficult questions** sub-tab to view the list of questions learners gave incorrect answers to, and gain insight of how many *need help* |need-help| with the concept.